WoezCoder/AC4RAG/README.md

 ## Description
-This repository is made for a master thesis in Econometrics at the Erasmus University Rotterdom.
-We investigate how Retrieval Augmented Generation (RAG) systems can be improved to perform more effectively.
+This repository is made for the paper AC4RAG: Agentic Chunking for Retrieval Augmented Generation.
 We propose a novel chunking technique (AC4RAG V1 and V2) for dividing input text into chunks for RAG.
 The novel method uses GPT 4-o to perform chunking.
 We introduce AC4RAG, with two versions: